derekbeaton/muellerreport_ca/README.md

 data.
 When data are proportional, compositional, and generally χ2-friendly, PCA is not suitable.
 That’s because PCA wants to compute a covariance (or correlation) matrix from the data.
-In this case, the data should not (cannot\!) be normalized down the columns.
-CA provides a χ2-projection onto a Euclidean space.
+In this case, the data should not (cannot\!) be normalized down the columns, so PCA is not appropriate.
+CA normalizes the data with respect to both the rows and columns, and provides a χ2-projection onto a Euclidean space.
 CA also has innumerable nearly magical properties (one of those magical properties is that if you have a network with a clique, CA produces eigenvalues of exactly 1 for every clique; that’s something for later…).

 Like PCA, CA produces orthogonal components that we rank order by their explained variance.
 So, the first component explains the most amount of